Microchip-MPLAB-Harmony/audio_apps/apps/universal_audio_decoders/readme.md

 The PIC32 MZ EF Curiosity 2.0 board does not include the AK4954 Audio Codec daughterboard, which is sold separately on microchipDIRECT as part number AC324954.

-The following figure illustrates the application architecture for the PIC32 MZ EF Curiosity 2.0 project.
-The program takes up to approximately 9% (188 KB) of the PIC32MZ2048EFM144 microcontroller’s program space, and 14% (71 KB) of the RAM.
-No heap is used.
+The following figure illustrates the application architecture for the PIC32 MZ EF Curiosity 2.0 project without a display.
+The program takes up to approximately 14% (287 KB) of the PIC32MZ2048EFM144 microcontroller's program space, and 52% (273 KB) of the RAM.
+Around 16 KB of heap is reserved for FLAC based projects.

 ![](graphics/uad_block_diagram.png)

 The I2S (Inter-IC Sound Controller) is used with the AK4954 codec.
 The AK4954 is configured in slave mode, meaning it receives I<sup>2</sup>S clocks (LRCLK and BCLK) from the PIC32, and the I2S peripheral is configured as a master.